 - Cook the linguini al dente and set aside.

-- In a heavy saucepan, heat the oil and once hot, warm through the crab, chilli, and parsley.
-Add the parsley and then the cream sauce.
+- In a heavy saucepan, heat the oil and once hot, warm through the crab and chilli.
+Add the mint and then the cream sauce.
 Season, stir through the parsley and serve.